thomas-yamada/derivita/README.md

     (b) Solve the equation for x.
     Notes: Randomize input variable random_item(x,t,s).
 Randomize base: random(2,5).
 Randomize constants, but be mindful of the size of things.
 See Q2.1.25 for set builder notation example.
 In the feedback, show a graph of the lefthand and righthand side of the equation, showing the solution.
 For the solutions, mimic the solution on slide 29.
 Important note: students only know the inversion formula at this point, not how to take logs of both sides.

+**1.4.3.8** 4.3 Example 5
+    Consider the equation log_x(a)=b.
+    (a) State the domain of the variable in interval and set-builder notation.
+    (b) Solve the equation for x.
+    Notes: Randomize input variable random_item(x,t).
+Randomize constants, but be mindful of the size of things.
+See Q2.1.25 for set builder notation example, this one will be bit tricky.
+For the solutions, mimic the solution on slide 30.
+Important note: students only know the inversion formula at this point, not how to take logs of both sides.

 # DONE